zhang-xd18/safb/README.md

 #### B. Checkpoints Downloading

 The model checkpoints should be downloaded if you would like to reproduce our results.
-All the checkpoints files can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Q3lJSlKeBoIQMu75dRqRYG_oC1SeA6OO?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1nkP7w78zmxpa8MjTcS7Wiw?pwd=9ehy).
+All the checkpoints can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Q3lJSlKeBoIQMu75dRqRYG_oC1SeA6OO?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1nkP7w78zmxpa8MjTcS7Wiw?pwd=9ehy).

 #### C. Project Tree Arrangement